cyildirim23/cyildirim23/README.md

 - 👋 Hi, I’m @cyildirim23

-I'm currently a Junior majoring in Computer Engineering at Lousiana State University.
+I'm currently a Senior majoring in Computer Engineering at Lousiana State University.
 I have an interest in Digital Logic Design.
 More specifically, FPGA design due to its applications.

 <!---